These striking maps depict the invisible—and devastating—impacts of climate change

 In 2019, the Arctic Ocean exceeded its historical average by more than 44 degrees Fahrenheit.
 And as it so happens, warm water fuels tropical cyclones.
 This map shows an unexpected framing of the world’s oceans.
 By accurately portraying every ocean on the planet as one interconnected body of water, the authors highlight the far-reaching impact of global warming.
 As Cheshire says: “No shore is sheltered from the ripple effects of global heating.”

 Over the past 50 years, the number of tropical cyclones has risen dramatically.
-This graphic shows that 2019 had 140 cyclones, compared to 9 in 1980.
 Today, most of them occur in the Western Pacific, but the costliest storms on record (Hurricane Harvey and Hurricane Katrina combined caused more than $300 billion in damage) originated in the Atlantic.
 As temperatures continue to rise—mainly from our fossil fuel consumption—scientists predict that climate change will cause even bigger storms, hotter heatwaves, and heavier rainfalls.

 Rising temperatures